-The tankers boarded the S.S.
+The tankers boarded the U.S.A.T.
 President Calvin Coolidge on September 8 at 3:00 P.M. and sailed at 9:00 P.M. for the Philippine Islands.
 To get the tanks to fit in the ship’s holds, the turrets had serial numbers spray painted on them and were removed from the tanks.
 They arrived at Honolulu, Hawaii, on Saturday, September 13 at 7:00 A.M., and most of the soldiers were allowed off the ship to see the island but had to be back on board before the ship sailed at 5:00 P.M.

 After leaving Hawaii, the ship took a southerly route away from the main shipping lanes.
 It was at this time that it was joined by the U.S.S.
-Astoria, a heavy cruiser, and an unknown destroyer that were its escorts.
+Astoria, a heavy cruiser, an unknown destroyer, and the U.S.S.
+Guadalupe a fleet replenishment oiler, that were its escorts.
 During this part of the trip, on several occasions, smoke was seen on the horizon, and the Astoria took off in the direction of the smoke.
 Each time it was found that the smoke was from a ship belonging to a friendly country.

 The ships crossed the International Dateline on September 16, and the date changed to September 18.
 They entered Manila Bay at 7:00 A.M., on September 26, and reached Manila several hours later.
-The soldiers disembarked at 3:00 P.M., and were driven on buses to Clark Field.
+The soldiers disembarked at 3:00 P.M. and were driven on buses to Clark Field.
 The maintenance section of the battalion and members of 17th Ordnance remained at the dock to unload the battalion’s tanks and reattach the turrets.

 The battalion rode buses to Fort Stotsenburg and taken to an area between the fort and Clark Field, where they were housed in tents since the barracks for them had not been completed.
 They were met by General Edward P. King, commanding officer of the fort who made sure they had what they needed.
 On November 15, they moved into their barracks.